myipsprd/Rebuilding-Stronger-IA-Deliverables/website-plan.md

 </span> **March 8, 2023:** Begin developing technical and functional requirements, identifying necessary plugins and initial implementation costs.
 - <span style="color:red">&#10003;
 </span> **March 15, 2023:** Develop website buckets, their descriptions and timeline of redisgn report creation.
-- **March 22, 2023:** Information architecture for each website bucket, including an information reduction strategy for older content and media.
+- **March 22, 2023:** Information architecture for each website bucket.
+Information and media retention strategy for older content and media.
 - **March 29, 2023:** Develop a training curriculum outline and identify necessary training requirements for staff members.
 - **April 5, 2023:** Begin considering design aspects for the website, including layout, color schemes, typography, and other visual elements.
 - **April 12, 2023:** Define design requirements for the website, including user interface (UI) and user experience (UX) design considerations.
 - **April 19, 2023:** Estimate a timeline for website implementation, aiming to initialize before the end of the school year and finalize by the first day of school.
 - **May 3, 2023:** Gather feedback from stakeholders and amend the plan as needed.
+The goal is to rollup unforseen needs into the plan, not a a complete rework.
 - **May 10, 2023:** Finalize the report and begin executing the plan.

 # Technical & Functional Requirements